 What does it mean to have balanced investments, and how do you do it?
 What is a proper asset allocation?
 I first tried to answer these questions about six months ago (maybe longer) and finally think I’ve got it figured out… kind of.
 Still, do note: this is not intended as a tutorial, just a jumping off point for a discussion.
-(Pictured: Kate Spade New York Carmine Street – Lacey Wallet, available at Nordstrom for $158 in green, pink, and black.)
+Readers, what are your best tips on asset allocation and rebalancing your investments?

 Why You Should Balance Your Investments